k11n/konstellation/docs/guide/index.md

 % kon certificate sync
 ```

 After this, your app should be automatically available via HTTPS.
-Note: ACM is region aware, your cluster and certificates must reside in the same region for them to be usable.
+Note: ACM is region aware, your cluster and certificates must reside in the same region as the cluster for them to be usable.

 ### Configuring your app